r-bar/wgmesh/README.md

 the wireguard VPN.

+## Commands

+* `connect`: Perform one time connection to remote network.
+Do not start server.
+* `server`: Start the network daemon
+* `add-host`: Manually add host to network configuration
+* `remove-host`: Manually remove host from network configuration
+* `disconnect`: Perform one time disconnection from the network

 # Design

 wgmesh will connect to the given host and attempt to contact a wgmesh daemon on